 1.00-2.30 A 10-minute one-to-one session with one of the editors in which you will have the opportunity to discuss the extract of your work that you sent in advance of the event.

-Francine Toon became an editor at Sceptre in 2015 and publishes literary and reading group fiction, including the authors Rowan Hisayo Buchanan, Lindsay Hawdon, Phillip Lewis and Rebecca Mascull.
-She has worked on a range of different authors during her time at Hodder & Stoughton in the editorial and marketing departments including Stephen King, John le Carré and E.M.
+Francine Toon is a commissioning editor at Sceptre and publishes literary fiction and non-fiction, including the authors Rowan Hisayo Buchanan, Jess Richards and Kopano Matlwa.
+She has worked on a range of different authors during her time at Hodder & Stoughton in the editorial and marketing departments including Stephen King, John le Carré, and E.M.
 Forster.
-She is a published poet whose work has appeared in The Sunday Times and Best British Poetry anthologies and is particularly interested in writers from a poetry or short story writing background.
+She isa published poet whose work has appeared in The Sunday Times and Best British Poetry Anthologies and is is particularly interested in writers from a poetry or short story writing background.
 You can find her on Twitter @FrancineElena.

 Jennifer Kerslake is Editor at Weidenfeld & Nicolson, part of the Orion Publishing Group.
 She works on literary and reading group fiction, and narrative non-fiction, and is responsible for the W&N backlist.